-This event will be held on Friday, October 25, 3019 and on Saturday, October 26 with entry times of 7:00 pm and 8:30 pm, rain or shine.
+This event will be held on Friday, October 25, 3019 with entry times of 7:00 pm and 8:30 pm, rain or shine and on Saturday, October 26 with an entry time of 7:00 pm.
 Tickets are required (see below).

 According to the National Storytelling Network, storytelling is the interactive art of using words and actions to reveal the elements and images of a story while encouraging the listener’s imagination.
 We are honored to have these four professional storytellers who have worked with Colonial Williamsburg come to Salubria for this ‘spook-tacular’ event where they will tell stories which will fright and delight the young and old alike:

 - Shel Browder of Williamsburg Virginia is a blacksmith and professional storyteller.
 Browder started telling stories at Colonial Williamsburg and has always been interested in stories from the Gaelic people.

 - Donna Wolf of Williamsburg Virginia is a talented actor and storyteller.
 Wolf has been telling stories for almost two decades.
 She especially enjoys telling what she calls, “Fractured Fairytales;” fairytales with a twist.

 - Darci Tucker tells in schools across the country and shares festival stages with some of the best-known storytellers in the nation.
 Darci has told at the National Storytellers Conference and regularly appears in the “Stories That Make a Difference” benefit concert series.